 Early monastic hermits reserved the Blessed Sacrament in their solitary settings.
 When groups of those dedicated to prayer began to form into communities, this practice was continued.
 In the great solicitude of our Holy Mother Church, souls yearning for more intimacy with Our Eucharistic Lord were given this opportunity to “dwell with Him,” to spend time apart from the celebration of Mass with Him in adoration.

-In the Medieval Church
+In The Medieval Church

 Across the centuries, devotion centered on this profound and intimate time in close proximity to the Blessed Sacrament continued to develop.
 In the eleventh century, a French archdeacon challenged the Church’s faith that the Blessed Sacrament was in fact the Body and Blood of Christ.
 Pope Gregory VII (reigned 1073–85) responded with a definitive statement of what the Church had always believed.